You may hear people talk about types of

 See the Research

-One highly cited study showed that around 80 percent of children with dyslexia had both phonological and surface dyslexia, while 20 percent had only one of the two.
+study showed that around 80 percent of children with dyslexia had both phonological and surface dyslexia, while 20 percent had only one of the two.

-Some research suggests weakness in phonological processing is separate from a naming speed deficit, and that these two challenges can happen together—as a double deficit.
+research suggests weakness in phonological processing is separate from a naming speed deficit, and that these two challenges can happen together—as a double deficit.

-Other research suggests phonological processing is connected to naming speed and that these aren’t separate subtypes.
+research suggests phonological processing is connected to naming speed and that these aren’t separate subtypes.